charlesetc/bourbon-vanilla/readme.md

     --jsx=automatic
 ```

 Other bundlers should support something similar.

+## Install

+This isn't on npm (yet).
+You can clone this repo locally and then install it with `npm install ../path/to/repo`.

 That's all! 🥳